inviwo/inviwo.github.io/index.md

                 </div>
                 <div class="content">
                     <h3 class="sub-title">Full extendability</h3>
-                    <p>Inviwo can be extended by implementing own Processors, which can be organized in modules.
-See our tutorials on creating processors and modules.</p>
+                    <p>Inviwo can easily be extended by implementing your own data processing and visualization algorithms.
+See our <a href="manual-devguide-meta.html">tutorials on creating processors (data processing building blocks)</a> using our plugin-in module system.</p>
                 </div>
                 <!--//content-->
             </div>